Mount Vernon Cancer Centre, Rickmansworth Road, Northwood HA6 2RN

 Building works

 Mount Vernon Cancer Centre has been awarded £7.5 million to make building improvements.
 The works are ongoing and scheduled for completion in early 2026.
+You can find out more by visiting the ‘Building works at the Mount Vernon Cancer Centre’ section of our website.

 Mount Vernon Cancer public consultation